BalderHolst/uni-notes/notes/Line Coding.md

 # Line Coding Schemes
-Ways to **convert digital data to an analog signal** in a "good way", making it easy for the receiver to parse the signal.
+Ways to **convert digital data to an analog signal** in a "good way", making it easy for the receiver to interpret the signal.

 The receiver must be able to convert the received signal in a *relative way*, as absolute voltages may not be preserved.